 - A challenge fund that will support citizen-led projects that stimulate local economic growth and create benefit for the public (for example, area regeneration, new business incubators or new creative hubs);

-- A dissemination campaign to share the experience and best practice acquired through the project’s activities in Almaty with local authority and civil society leaders from other major cities in Kazakhstan.
+- A dissemination campaign to share the experience and best practice acquired through the project’s activities in Almaty with the local authority and civil society leaders from other major cities in Kazakhstan.

 The objective of our dissemination programme is to engage civil society, local government officials, informal citizen groups and social and creative entrepreneurs outside of Almaty, elsewhere in Kazakhstan who might wish to be inspired by, participate in or even launch their own civic enterprise, in partnership with civil society organisations or public agencies.